Real estate calculators and rental market data

 Phoenix, AZ

-One of the most popular markets for rental investors in the country for a reason — landlord-friendly laws, strong population growth, and a lot of California money that followed the Californians here.
-Institutional investors are active, so know what you're competing against.
+One of the most popular markets for rental investors for a reason: landlord-friendly laws, strong population growth, and a lot of California money following the Californians east.
+Institutions are active here.
+Know what you're bidding against.

 22 zip codes